 Pivotal?
 Agile?
 Disruptive?
 Crisis?
 Growth?...
-Whatever word(s) you use to describe 2020, there is no doubt that it is a year that can provide each and every one of us with the greatest insights and learning, both personally and throughout our business.
+Whatever word(s) you used to describe the Pandemic, there is no doubt that it was a year that provided each and every one of us with the greatest insights and learning, both personally and throughout our business.

 This resource provides a technique for you to use with your leaders, your teams, your Department and across the whole business.
 We start by exploring productivity.